23 Surprising, Healthy Benefits of Alcohol

 Alcohol Can Help Fight Colds

-We’re not giving the okay to drink during a cold, but getting in the habit of drinking moderately can help prevent one.
-Two past studies found that the antioxidants in red wine can help you reduce your risk of a cold by a shocking 60 percent.
+We're not giving the okay to drink during a cold, but getting in the habit of drinking moderately can help prevent one.
+A study in the American Journal of Epidemiology found that the antioxidants in red wine can help you reduce your risk of a cold by a shocking 60 percent.

 Red Wine is Beneficial to Your Heart

-Previous research has proved that wine is great for heart health, but a recent study that compared pinot noir to vodka found that red wins.
-Researchers fed vodka and wine to two out of three groups of pigs along with a high fat diet for seven weeks.
-And while both groups that had vodka and wine both saw cardiovascular benefits, pinot noir’s antioxidants, high resveratrol content, and pro-angiogenic and anti-inflammatory properties made the alcoholic beverage the winner in this study.
+We already know that wine is great for heart health, but a Rhode Island Hospital study that compared pinot noir to vodka found that red wins.
+Researchers fed vodka and wine to two out of three groups of pigs along with a high-fat diet for seven weeks.
+And while both groups that had vodka and wine both saw cardiovascular benefits, pinot noir's antioxidants, high resveratrol content, and pro-angiogenic and anti-inflammatory properties made the alcoholic beverage the winner in this study.

 Drinking Moderately Can Improve Sexual Function in Men